Trams in Kolkata: 2006–2025: Mass concretisation of tram tracks and more closure of Routes

 Since 2011, line 3 of Kolkata metro construction was started by elevated method.
 It was needed construction of pillars through the planned route from Majherhat to Joka, which was mostly served before by tram.
 So the Behala-Joka route closed for construction of the metro line 3.
 In next year, Bagbazar terminus was closed, due to a legal dispute, and the non-revenue section between Bagbazar and Galiff Street became regular route, and double tracked.
 Galiff Street Terminus was realigned, irregular service from Bagbazar to Galiff Street became regular service.
-The Lalbazar-Mirzapur down line was closed, but the up line remained.
+The Lalbazar-Surya Sen Street down line was closed, but the up line remained.
 In 2013, 'Charoibeti' and 'Rupasi Bangla', two AC trams, were manufactured at the Nonapukur workshop for heritage tours only.
 A regular AC tram route would not start until 6 years later.
 On 30 September 2014, a tram, converted into a museum (Smaranika) in Esplanade, was opened to the public.
 The Park Circus Depot closed for construction of the Maa Flyover in 2015 and the Nonapukur Depot/Workshop has started regular service; the Gariahat Depot remained.
 The following year, the Ballygunge Station Depot next to Gariahat Mall also reopened and thus Kalighat/Rashbehari-Ballygunge Station stretch (via Gariahat) became active after 12 years.